 9 p.m. — Stay at Tortuga’s to finish out your night with live music or enjoy another cocktail while relaxing by one of the fire pits.
 Fridays are Ladies Nights here, where ladies enjoy free house wine and domestic beer from 9-11 p.m.

-10 a.m. — Head outside to explore Washington Oaks Gardens State Park.
+2 p.m. — Natural beauty abounds at your next stop: Washington Oaks Gardens State Park.
 The formal gardens, which are the centerpiece of the park and include colorful azaleas and camellias, make it the perfect place to get some shots for your Insta story.
 (Be sure to include #VisitFlagler for a chance for your pics to be reposted on the @VisitFlagler page!)
 And if you want to do some group exercise, check out one of the short trails that are perfect for hiking and biking.

 6 p.m. — Toast to a day of fun at Break-Awayz at the Beach.
 The restaurant has more than 100 beer options for you to find your perfect sip while devouring some of the popular meals like sliders, chicken satay and ahi tuna tacos.

 8 p.m. — Get “slushed” with a wine slushy and some giggles with the girls at Flagler Beachfront Winery, a small, upscale artisan winery that overlooks the Atlantic.
 All wines are handcrafted by owner and winemaker Ken Tarsitano (who has spent 20 years in the wine and grape industry) uses grapes from regions throughout the country to create signature blends.